iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Each time I try to do the facial verification, the image uploads very blurry and it's definitely not my camera....<br> :date: __2020-10-09 21:10:26__

 > What a pain<br> :date: __2020-10-09 03:32:20__

+> Very bad ID function, doesn't work at all.
+Keep your business off this malfunctioning dumpster fire of an app if you can<br> :date: __2020-10-05 21:03:59__